You and I are at the playground with our kids.

 Do you see?

-I want you both to treat my son with special needs the same you you treat his sister, or any kid.
+I want you both to treat my son with special needs the same way you treat his sister, or any kid.

 But still, he's a kid.
 He is not defined by his special needs.
 Other than the visible differences, at heart he is not so different from your child.